Faxon Township, Sibley County, Minnesota

 Faxon Township is a township in Sibley County, Minnesota, United States.
 The population was 712 at the 2020 census.

 Faxon Township was organized in 1858, and named for a local pioneer.
-In the late fall of 1862 the women's column of Dakota women, children and elderly camped overnight south of Walkers landing, now Faxon, after having been attacked in Henderson.
-They were en-route from the Lower Sioux Agency to Pike Island at Fort Snelling.
+In the fall of 1862, the women's column of Dakota women, children and elderly camped overnight south of Walkers landing, now Faxon, after having been attacked in Henderson.
+They were en route from the Lower Sioux Agency to Pike Island at Fort Snelling.